YaoGroup/ServerMantaince/README.md

 #### a-1.3 Basic Command

-We introduce the seven essential commands:
+We introduce the eight essential commands:

 :::info
 **Switch your working directory:**